Law Clinic Students Say...

 Andre Dayani '13

-"It was the first time that I realized, as a student, that the work we were doing actually mattered and that we weren't writing these memos in a vacuum, that this was going to benefit someone’s case. … It really motivate me to do a stellar job for this client, and to work really hard."
+"It was the first time that I realized, as a student, that the work we were doing actually mattered and that we weren't writing these memos in a vacuum, that this was going to benefit someone’s case. … It really motivated me to do a stellar job for this client, and to work really hard."

 Alexis De La Cruz '13